 What We Love About This Recipe:

-- It’s nice to just add everything to the slow cooker and let it go to work!
-It takes awhile but it always makes perfectly fork tender and juicy roast.
+- It’s nice to just add everything to the slow cooker and let it go to work cooking dinner while you go about your day.

 - You can easily switch it up and make this same recipe in an Instant Pot or the oven.
 See below for more details.

 - This savory beef is so tender and flavorful.
-Perfect over mashed potatoes or on a bun as a sandwich.
+Perfect over mashed potatoes or rice, or give it a try on a bun as a sandwich.

 How to Make Mississippi Pot Roast:

 Sear: Searing the beef in a bit of oil before adding it to the crockpot will add extra flavor.
 This step can be skipped if you’re in a rush, but we like to take the time when possible.